Frontlines: Fuel of War: Maps

 Frontlines shipped with a total of eight multiplayer maps.
 These maps range in size and location from a small city block to a solar array over 4 sqmi in size.
 Kaos Studios stated they were looking into releasing extra maps in the future as downloadable content.

-This began with the brand new map: "Boneyard".
+This began with the brand-new map: "Boneyard".
 The map was released as a free download on Xbox 360's Marketplace.
-The map not only offered another well-sized map, but more weapons and vehicles.
-This included: an all-new Automatic Shotgun, a Carrier Helicopter for the Red Star Alliance, and a "Rocket Jeep".
+The map not only offered another well-sized map, but it also offered more weapons and vehicles.
+This included an all-new Automatic Shotgun, a Carrier Helicopter for the Red Star Alliance, and a "Rocket Jeep".

 In addition, the downloadable content clearly stated that this new map was the first of five to be released.
 The other four maps are named "Sunder", "Wide Awake", "Hind Sight", and "Infiltration".
 On September 19, Kaos released these maps on Xbox Live.
 These were later released for the PC as a free download patch.

 Dedicated servers

-The game features dedicated servers similar to Battlefield 2: Modern Combat as well as client-side hosting found in the majority of Live-enabled Xbox 360 games.
-This is done in order to support the 50 player limit, which was unprecedented on the console.
+The game features dedicated servers similar to Battlefield 2: Modern Combat, as well as client-side hosting found in the majority of Live-enabled Xbox 360 games.
+This is done in order to support the 50-player limit, which was unprecedented on the console.
 The dedicated servers have been shut down of August 31, 2011.
 Although client-side hosting is still available, servers can only support a 16-player maximum.